Appearance

 Design Principles

-${var.namespace}-${var.name}), visibility config, encryption settings — these are decisions the module makes so callers don't have to. - Predictable behavior — use
+${var.namespace}-${var.name}), visibility config, and encryption settings are decisions the module makes so callers don't have to. - Predictable behavior.
+Use

 Data-Only Modules

-Sometimes it's necessary to create modules that contain no infrastructure — no resource blocks at all.
+Sometimes it's necessary to create modules that contain no infrastructure, with no resource blocks at all.
 These data-only modules contain only data sources, locals, variable inputs, and output values.
 They exist to encapsulate reusable lookup logic or computed conventions that would otherwise be duplicated across root modules.

 Data-only modules are safe to apply repeatedly (no mutations, no drift), trivially testable (just assert on outputs), and composable with any root module or resource-creating module.